 I usually use our first rhubarb crop of the season for the first batch of our family favorite jam.

 The tender shoots are a beautiful shade of pink, red and tart green, and the first jars of Rhubarb Jam are usually gone within days.

-For next batches, as I get a little bit choosier for what to use my rhubarb for, I’ll add fresh raspberries and blackberries.
+For next batches, as I get a little bit choosier for what to use my rhubarb for, I’ll add fresh raspberries, strawberries or blackberries.
 They add nice texture and flavor to this thick, rich and flavorful jam.
 The combination of berries give it a deep, dark, sweet flavor, and the rhubarb adds just the perfect amount of tartness.

 4 cups of fresh rhubarb (cleaned, washed, and cut into 1/3- inch slices)

 2-1/2 cups granulated sugar

 ¼ cup fresh apple cider or natural apple juice